CivicActions/security-policy/yubikey/README.md

 - _using YubiKey untested - don't have Yubikey Authenticator set up_

 ## Securing your Laptop
-Your laptop should lock (require a password to resumt) on screen close and after 15 minutes idle time.
-Here are additional instructions to enable locking your screen with your YubiKey.
+Your laptop should lock (require a password to resume) on screen close and after 15 minutes idle time.
 - [GNU/Linux specific instructions](linux.md)
 - [Mac OS X specific instructions](macosx.md)